Why study medicine at the University of Zagreb School of Medicine?

 Medical School, founded in 1917, has a long tradition of educating foreign students, so far over 700 foreign citizens have earned their medical degree in Zagreb.
 Graduates of UZMS have established private practices or found teaching positions in medical schools all over the world, including the U.S. and Canada.
 Currently, UZMS has students enrolled from the U.S., Canada, U.K., Europe, Australia, and Asia.

 6-year program: candidates are expected to have graduated from a four-year high school with a solid basic knowledge in Biology, Chemistry and Physics, and have a good knowledge of English.
-Candidates are required to take the entrance exam or SAT exams in Biology, Chemistry and Physics.
+Candidates are required to take the entrance exam.

 Beginning in 2005/2006 certain provincial governments in Canada recognized UZMS, and their residents are eligible to apply for provincial government student funding including for example OSAP, StudentAid BC and Alberta Student Aid.
 Please check with your home province for more information.